GoCodeColorado/UpHillHelper/README.md

 Should be able to substitute static data with database data and feed output to Google Maps as a set of Waypoints which would create an alternate route.

+Files should be placed in /htdocs/uphill/index.php and /htdocs/css/uphill.css